-- January : first round.
-It's held simultaneously in participating schools.
+- January: first round.
+It's held simultaneously in all participating schools.
 Teachers get the questions and the answer keys; they mark the tests and enter the results on-line.
 Some 100 to 200 students are selected (± 50% in grade 11, ± 50% in grade 12).

-- February : second round.
-This test is carried out in 5 regional locations (mostly universities) around the country.
+- February: second round.
+This test is carried out in 5 locationsaround the country (mostly universities).
 The organizers mark the tests.
-Some 10-12 laureates are selected this way in grade 11 (the competition stops at this level: those laureates are automatically selected for the 2nd round next year).
+Some 10-12 laureates are selected this way in grade 11 (the competition stops at this level: these winners are automatically selected for the second round next year.).
 Some 10-15 finalists are selected in grade 12.

 - March / April / May.
 Grade 12 finalists get a training programme (see below: Student training).

 - May.
-The third round detrmines the final ranking (grade 12).
-The top 2 students will go for the IBO.
+The third round determines the final ranking (grade 12).
+Top 2 students will go for the IBO.
 The 2 other Belgian students are selected through the Flemish Biology Olympiad.

 Test questions are written by a small group of volunteers brought together for this purpose (former teachers, professors, Olympiad managers...).
-This task is done in co-operation with the Luxembourg Biology Olympiad (combining physical meeting and video-conference).
+This task is carried out in co-operation with the Luxembourg Biology Olympiad (combining physical meeting and video-conference).